BlokasLabs/pisound-micro-docs/docs/sysfs-interface.md

 # enabled:
 echo enc encoder B03 pull_up B04 pull_up > /sys/pisound-micro/setup

-# Let's reduce the maximum value range to 23:
-echo 23 > /sys/pisound-micro/elements/enc/input_max
-echo 23 > /sys/pisound-micro/elements/enc/value_high

 # Now start monitoring the value:
 pollgpio /sys/pisound-micro/elements/enc/value

 # You should first see 0, spinning it one direction should increase
 # the values, the other direction should decrease the values, but
-# it shouldn't go below 0 or above 23, as the default value_mode is
+# it shouldn't go below 0 (default minimum) or above 23 (default maximum),
-# to clamp the values.
-Let's give wrap mode a try, in another terminal
+# as the default value_mode is to clamp the values.
+Let's give wrap mode
+# a try, in another terminal
 # session, do:
 echo wrap > /sys/pisound-micro/elements/enc/value_mode